projectcontour/contour/design/gateway-apis-implementation.md

 * Allows for a place to surface information about configuration errors - the CRD status, in addition to the Contour log files
 * Allows the Operator workflow to match a non-operator workflow  (i.e. you start with a Contour configuration CRD)

 Contour will have an entry added to the config CRD for the `ControllerName` it should watch.
+The `ControllerName` should take the format of `projectcontour.io/<namespace>/<name>` but only really requires it be unique.

 ```
 gateway: